 Members: Your genotype for rs10246939 is —.

-TAS2R16 gene: codes for the receptor that is associated with the taste of beta-glycorpyranoside[clinvar], which is in ethanol, bearberry, bacteria in spoilt or fermented foods, and willow bark (salicin).[ref]
+TAS2R16 gene: codes for the receptor associated with the taste of beta-glycorpyranoside[clinvar], which is in ethanol, bearberry, bacteria in spoilt or fermented foods, and willow bark (salicin).[ref]

-Studies on these variants look at the link between TAS2R16 gene variants and colon cancer, pursuing the idea that either a variation in vegetable intake would affect cancer risk.
-Another theory is that the variation in the amount of natural salicin compounds eaten would affect colon cancer risk (aspirin being preventative in colon cancer for some).
-The studies done so far though haven’t been able to make that connection.[ref]
+Studies on these variants look at the link between TAS2R16 gene variants and colon cancer, pursuing the idea that a variation in vegetable intake would affect cancer risk.
+Another theory is that the variation in the number of natural salicin compounds eaten would affect colon cancer risk (aspirin being preventative in colon cancer for some).
+The studies done so far haven’t been able to make that connection.[ref]

 Members: Your genotype for rs846672 is —.

 Check your genetic data for rs846664 (23andMe v5; AncestryDNA):